Arab Indonesian cuisine

-Arab Indonesian cuisine (Indonesian: Masakan Arab-Indonesia) is characterized by the mixture of Middle Eastern cuisine with local Indonesian-style.
-Arab Indonesians brought their legacy of Arab cuisine—originally from Hadhramaut, Hejaz and Egypt—and modified some of the dishes with the addition of Indonesian ingredients.
+Arab Indonesian cuisine (Indonesian: Masakan Arab-Indonesia) is characterized by the mixture of Middle Eastern cuisine with local Indonesian-style cuisine.
+Arab Indonesians brought their legacy of Arab cuisine—originally from Hadhramaut, Hejaz, Sudan and Egypt—and modified some of the dishes with the addition of Indonesian ingredients.
 The Arabs arrived in the Nusantara archipelago to trade and spread Islam.
-In Java, since the 18th century AD, most of Arab traders settled on the north coast and diffuse with indigenous, thus affecting the local cuisine culture, especially in the use of mutton meat and ghee in cooking.
+In Java, since the 18th century AD, most Arab traders settled on the north coast and diffused with indigenous cultures, thus affecting the local cuisine culture, especially in the use of goat and mutton meat as well as ghee in cooking.

 List of Arab Indonesian foods

 This list also includes Indonesian dishes that has experienced of acculturation or assimilation to Arab cuisine.